Prim1Tive/CTFwriteups/TryHackMe/Linux Privesc Playground.md

 0

-now we got ourself a loop and created our-self an easy root shell!
+now we go a loop and created our-self an easy root shell!

 # Hye! if you done the bonus why not get in to a python course?